All Episodes

 In Yemen, we attacked powerfully the Houthis, which the coalition, international coalition has not done.

-In Iraq, we have we stopped m successfully.
+In Iraq, we stopped successfully many.

-Methodically, we're destroying the uh the power of and guys, they've been attacking all of these different countries.
+we still have challenges but we have done a great deal in syria methodically we're destroying the uh the power of and guys they've been attacking all of these different countries They've been bombing the Houthis down in Yemen.

 They've been bombing Damascus consistently.

-Um Iraq, they don't like Iran, right?
+Iraq, they don't like.

 So they're literally surrounded by enemies.

-And they're kind of neutral because they're neutral with the government, but the people obviously don't want them there.
+And they're kind of neutral because they're neutral with the government.

-It's not the same Hezbollah's back then.
+It's not the same Hezbollah as back then.

-We brought it back I dozen decades back.
+We brought it back decades back.

 This is the axis of the Axis.